-A website redesign is one of the most exciting projects a small business can experience.
-The promise of a new look and feel along with improved functionality is enough to make any small business owner go all in.
-But, there are some pitfalls small business owners consistently hit when redesigning their sites.
-This blog will examine some of the most common mistakes and show how to avoid them.
+A website redesign is one of the most exciting projects a small business can undertake.
+The promise of a new look-and-feel along with improved functionality is enough to make any small business owner go all in.
+But there are some pitfalls small business owners consistently hit when redesigning their sites.
+Read on as we examine some of the most common mistakes, and how to avoid them.

 1. Failing to establish a keyword strategy